-Borated water from Spent Fuel Pool "A" is introduced into the holdup tank through valve VO18.
+Borated water from Spent Fuel Pool "A" is introduced into the holdup tank through valves VO18 and VO59.
 A transfer pump, P-1A or P-1B, circulates the water through all the system piping, except for the argon supply lines, and the piping is vented.